thesunny/SnapEditor/documentation/README.md

 ## Sourcing

-Assuming the snapeditor code can be reached at `/snapeditor/javascripts/snapeditor.js`, you must source it before using the SnapEditor.
+Assuming Snapeditor code can be reached at `/snapeditor/javascripts/snapeditor.js`, you must source it before using SnapEditor.

     <script type="text/javascript" src="/snapeditor/javascripts/snapeditor.js"></script>